typicode/hotel/docs/README.md

 ##### Linux

+On Ubuntu

+`System Settings > Network > Network Proxy > Automatic`

-Check your network manager and look for proxy configuration.
+For other distributions, check your network manager and look for proxy configuration.
 Use browser configuration as an alternative.

 ## Browser configuration